Sambruk/EgilSCIM/README.md

-# SimpleSCIM
+# GroupSCIM

-This is development of the project described below implementing groups, mainly for sending information of students and teachers and how they organised in groups.
+This is a further development of the SimpleSCIM poc project implementing groups, mainly for sending information of students and teachers and how they are organised in groups.

-The code is forked from as per below and rewritten to c++

-Original Readme below

----
-This directory contains SimpleSCIM.

-SimpleSCIM is a program under development with the intended purpose of demonstrating the usefulness of the SCIM protocol for automatically managing user accounts in remote systems, and to be a basic implementation of a SCIM client to be expanded upon.
+It is not limited to this, though.
+The programme can read many types of relations from an ldap source and create Group scim messages of any type.
+Special treatment for types not availiable in ldap has been implemented.
+Those types are not required though.

+Configuration examples will be made availiable

-The directory `src` contains the source code for SimpleSCIM, the directory `test` contains test code for SimpleSCIM, the directory `doc` contains detailed documentation for using SimpleSCIM and the directory `res` contains other resources.
+The directory `src` contains the source code for GroupSCIM, the directory `test` contains test code for GroupSCIM, the directory `doc` contains detailed documentation for using GroupSCIM and the directory `res` contains other resources.

-SimpleSCIM is free software, distributed under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.
+GroupSCIM is free software, distributed under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.
 For more information, see the file `COPYING`.